josephcheok/unit-4-game/README.md

 - You win if your total score matches the random number from the beginning of the game.

-- You loses if your score goes above the random number.
+- You lose if your score goes above the random number.

 - The game restarts whenever you win or lose.